 - The explosion of new snack options in the house.
 (Because you need the ingredients for that peanut-butter-pickle-Dorito-sandwich around if you’re going to make them on demand.)

-- An overwhelming desire to make their partners feel better about their own weight.
+- An overwhelming desire to make their partners feel better about their own weight gain.
 (Because why should she feel like she’s the only one who grunts when she tries to stand up?)

 Sadly, things don’t get much better after the kid arrives.
-A 2015 study that followed 10,000 men for 2 decades found that the ones who had children were likely to gain an average of 4 pounds.
+A 2015 study that followed 10,000 men for two decades found that dads gained an average of four pounds.
 The single dudes without children?
 Those jerks lost over a pound, probably because of all the sex they were having.

-So, how to fight the prenatal dad bloat?
-Here are some simple steps to make sure the sympathy stay on your lips and not on your hips:
+So, how to fight pregnancy weight gain?
+Here are some simple steps to make sure the sympathy stays on your lips and not on your hips:

-Get Outside With Her: There are plenty of activities she can do while pregnant that will help keep her own weight gain in healthy parameters.
-Join her on walks, swims or even low impact weight lifting.
+There are plenty of activities your partner can do while pregnant that will help keep her own weight gain within healthy parameters.
+Join her on walks, swims, or even low-impact weightlifting.
 Just make sure you know what’s safe.
-Safe?
-Walking around and shopping for burpees.
-Not safe?
-Running around and doing burpees.

-Hit The Yoga Mat: If she’s into doing prenatal yoga, you should be into it too.
-All of the good things it does for her, including increasing strength, flexibility and lowering stress levels, will help you, too.
-Plus it’ll burn calories and being surrounded by women in yoga pants is often a good thing.
+If she’s into doing prenatal yoga, you should be into it too.
+All of the good things it does for her — including increasing strength, flexibility and lowering stress levels — will help you, too.

 As for the food?
-Just stop eating so much of it, man.
+Just stop eating so much of it.
 Seriously.
 That’s it.
 Besides, those peanut-butter-pickle-Dorito-sandwiches are just nasty.
 What are you even thinking?